pgEdge/pgedge-helm/docs/quickstart.md

 pgedge-pgedge-client-cert   kubernetes.io/tls   3      3m45s
 ```

-From there, you can delete each secret using the following command:
+Then, you can delete each secret using the following command:

 `kubectl delete secret <name>`